ubccr/xdmod-supremm/docs/supremm-overview.md

 <figure>
 <img src="{{ site.baseurl }}/assets/images/cpu_hours_cpu_user.png" width="800" height="500" alt="Screenshot of the XDMoD portal's Metric Explorer tab showing a histogram that bins jobs by CPU usage in ten percent intervals and counts the total CPU hours of the jobs in each bin."/>
 <figcaption>Figure 1.
-Example screenshot of CPU Hours statistic for a cluster.</figcaption>
+Example screenshot of the CPU Hours statistic for a cluster.</figcaption>
 </figure>

 <figure>